-Shooting At Ft.
-Lauderdale International Airport In Florida Reported [Breaking News]
+6 Injured, Multiple Dead At Ft.
+Lauderdale International Airport Shooting [Breaking News]

 There has been a shooting on Friday at Ft.
 Lauderdale International Airport in Florida, the International Business Times are reporting, and different media sources and tweets have confirmed this.
-Five people have been shot dead and nine people were injured in the shooting, according to reports from People.
+Multiple people have been shot dead and six have been injured, according to Fox News.
 The Ft.
 Lauderdale International airport is 25 miles north of Miami.

 NBC News’ Brad Jaffy said previously that there were nine shot at the time that he tweeted his message and that the shooter was then in custody, according to law enforcement officials.